Odd Even Linked List

 - If

-to the current node. - Otherwise, update the
+odd_headis None, set bothodd_headandodd_tailto the current node. - Otherwise, update the

-to the current node, and moveodd_tail
+nextpointer ofodd_tailto the current node, and moveodd_tailto the current node.

 - If